While I was on my journey to fix my pectus excavatum non-surgically, I studied all of Dr. Sydney Haje's scientific publications.

 He has been an instructor of Pediatric Orthopedics in Brazil.
 His studies and interests focused on correcting chest wall deformities, especially pectus excavatum and pectus carinatum.

-He has held plenty of presentations at medical conferences about his techniques and methods worldwide.
+He has held numerous presentations at medical conferences about his techniques and methods worldwide.

 - Brazil – more than 100